 Walk around Tbilisi’s Freedom Square

 It’s not a square as such, more a huge roundabout for traffic where six roads meet.
 At the edge of the Old Town is Tbilisi’s Freedom Square (the metro station Liberty Square is here).
 Freedom Square was known as Lenin Square until Soviet Rule and contained a statue of Lenin which was torn down in 1991 at the breakup of the Soviet Union.
 After independence and the Rose Revolution (see history) the golden status of Saint George slaying the dragon was mounted on the Freedom Monument in the centre of the square.
+For another capital city that’s famous for revolution – take a look at Leon in Nicaragua, its a glorious place to visit.

 Freedom Square was the location of a failed assassination attempt in 2005 on the then US president George W Bush and the Georgian President Mikheil Saakashvili